-Preacher, teacher, visionary, the Rev. Vanessa Monroe, Designated Pastor, is a recent transplant to Houston.
+Preacher, teacher, visionary, the Rev. Vanessa Monroe, Pastor, is a recent transplant to Houston.
 She comes to Bethel by way of Chicago, Il where she was Assistant Conference Minster of the Fox Valley Association, Illinois Conference, UCC and Youth Pastor of Covenant United Church of Christ.
 Her love for God’s children flourished as she pastored a congregation of over 500 youth by transforming her academic preparations and work experience into innovative ministries for youth.
 Demanding that faith and justice be constantly held in tension, Rev. Monroe has co-authored curricula for youth, The Young Prophet Series, designed to transition tweens and teens from conscious decision-makers to social justice advocates.
 She also established a Young Prophets© Ministry at Covenant UCC, now in its seventh year.
-Focused on faith and justice, The Young Prophet’s © model of marrying awareness and advocacy have allowed them to confront food justice and insecurity, common sense gun legislation, hunger and inequality.
+Focused on faith and justice, The Young Prophet’s© model of marrying awareness and advocacy, have allowed them to confront food justice and insecurity, common-sense gun legislation, hunger, and inequality.
 Rev. Monroe appeared with the Young prophets as a guest of Chicago Broadcast Ministries 2014 production of A Different Drummers.
-She planted an additional Chapter of the Young Prophets and has shared from these works at conferences including, the Samuel Dewitt Proctor Conference, and the United Church of Christ both locally and nationally
+She planted an additional Chapter of the Young Prophets and has shared from these works at conferences including, the Samuel Dewitt Proctor Conference, and the United Church of Christ both locally and nationally.

-Rev. Monroe holds a Master of Divinity degree from McCormick Theological Seminary, a Jurist Doctorate from DePaul University and a Bachelor of Science in Engineering from Northwestern University.
+Rev. Monroe holds a Master of Divinity degree from McCormick Theological Seminary, a Jurist Doctorate from DePaul University College of Law, and a Bachelor of Science in Engineering from Northwestern University.
 Rev. Monroe has practiced law for the past 23 years, the first 6 at Cassiday, Schade & Gloor specializing in Medical Malpractice and the last 17 in private practice.
 Yet it was an internship with the ACLU while still in law school that birthed the complexities of faith and justice in her spirit that have found fertile soil in the United Church of Christ.
-Rev. Monroe served as a CMA representative to the Illinois Conference Council from 2011 to 2015 when she left her position early to become First Vice President of the Council and subsequently President of the Illinois Conference Council.
-Rev. Monroe has developed and presented for women’s retreats and conferences and is currently working on a publication based on a contemporary reading of the women of Exodus as well as a book of letters to her son recounting God’s miracles in his life.
-Rev. Monroe is married to Kevin Monroe and is the proud mother of Paige, Kaleb and Maya.
+Rev. Monroe has developed and presented for women’s retreats and conferences and is the co-author of Exodus Women Volume 1: Securing the Sacred.
+She is currently working on Volume 2, as well as a book of letters to her son recounting God’s miracles in his life.
+Rev. Monroe is married to Kevin Monroe and is the proud mother of Paige, Kaleb, and Maya.

 Lillian Walker is the mother of two.
 She works in the Texas Medical Center where she is active in many volunteer services.
 She loves family and traveling.